As a Sleep Consultant I always ask parents where their little ones nap and sleep at night.

 I am often asked about sleeping bags, I think they are great at keeping babies warm and come in different togs, just like a duvet for the different seasons of the year.
-Snuz pouch sleeping bags comes in various sizes and tog ratings, they also come with a clever Nappy Change zip giving you a quicker and easier way to access your baby’s bottom to nappy change during the night.
-Your little one can stay snug with less disturbance during changes.
-Check out the SnuzPouch 6-18m Sleeping Bag 2.5 Tog – Cloud.
+Baby Mori Sleeping Bags come in various sizes and tog ratings.
+Your little one can stay snug all night long.

 Often using white noise can help avoid babies being woken early from naps or in the night from outside of home noises, trains, early rounds of the bin collection, dogs barking and sirens.
 It’s also great for helping to block out noisy siblings.
-There are many apps available but if you don’t want to leave a phone or tablet in with them the YISSVIC White Noise Machine 16 Soothing Sounds Sleep Aid Machine Sound Therapy with Earphone Jack Timer Setting Voice Activated 3 Power Supply Ways for Adults Baby Home Office Travel is great.
+There are many apps available but if you don’t want to leave a phone or tablet in with them the Avantek White Noise Machine is great.

 Having a reliable baby monitor with or without a video camera gives peace of mind that you can hear and even see your little one at all times.
 I have seen hundreds and there is no need to spend a fortune, the Motorola MBP8 Audio Baby Monitor is a great basic audio monitor plugs straight into the wall for simple plug and go.
 It has a good 50 m indoor range. for something more singing and dancing the Motorola MBP36XL 5-Inch Colour Screen Video Baby Monitor gives a great curved coloured display screen with infrared night vision and the ability to remotely pan, tilt and zoom.